top of page

 OF ASH AND ICE (WHITE FOREST)

-This exhibition is the first landscape within the Make-Believe Forest
+This exhibition is the first invented landscape in the Make-Believe Forest

 Wick Gallery, Brooklyn, NY, 2020